-- Wear food-handling gloves or medical gloves and get some oil on your hands.
+- Wear food-handling gloves and get some oil on your hands.

 - Then pick up an egg and rub the oil all over it.
 It can go on thick, but the most important thing is to ensure the entire surface of the shell is coated.

 - Repeat this with all the eggs, replacing them in the cartons with the smaller, pointy side down.

 You can store these for a few weeks at room temperature and longer at slightly cooler temperatures, about 68 degrees Fahrenheit (20 degrees Celsius).
 You should turn the carton over once a month so that the yolk will remain intact.